jp-bennett/utilite/README.md

 boot

 This should boot into Fedora running on the SD card.

-At this point we branch

 If you are installing to an internal sata drive, go ahead and dd the image to the sata drive, just like above.